VenkataTarunKumarMavillapalli/chat_with_these_RAGS/chat_with_research_papers/README.md

 1. Ensure the Llama-3 model is running locally before starting the app.
 2. Enter your search query in the text box (e.g., "machine learning in healthcare").
 3. View the assistant's response containing insights and relevant research papers.
+This table summarizes the main differences to help you decide which app best suits your use case.
+Use **OpenAI GPT-4o** if you prefer a cloud-based, plug-and-play experience.
+Choose **Llama-3** if you prioritize offline functionality and data privacy.

 ---